ElektraInitiative/libelektra/doc/COMPILE.md

 installation of self-compiled Elektra (such as how to uninstall it).

-## Dependencies

-For the base system you only need cmake and build-essential (make, gcc, some Unix tools):

-	sudo apt-get install cmake build-essential

-Or on RPM based systems (CentOS):

-	sudo yum install -y cmake3 gcc-c++

-Or on macOS Sierra, most of the build tools can be obtained by installing XCode (from the App Store).
-Other required tools may be installed using [brew](http://brew.sh/).
-First install brew as described on their website.
-Then issue the following command to get cmake to complete the basic requirements:

-	brew install cmake

-## Optional Dependencies
+## Optional Dependences

-Note: You do not need to install the dependencies listed here.
+> Note: You do not need to install the dependencies listed here.
-But then some of the functionality gets disabled automatically.
+> If they are not available, some of the functionality gets disabled automatically.
+> The core of Elektra never depends on other libraries.

 To build documentation you need doxygen (we recommend 1.8.8+), graphviz and [ronn](https://github.com/rtomayko/ronn/blob/master/INSTALLING#files):